 Atgam Patient assistance program

-Complete a free online enrollment application to find out if you’re eligible to pay only $49 per month for your Atgam medication.Get started today
+Complete a free online enrollment application to find out if you’re eligible to pay only $49 per month for your Atgam medication with our help.Get Started Now

 NiceRx works with your healthcare provider to help you access affordable medications directly from U.S. pharmaceutical companies.

 An introduction to NiceRx(01:52)